Types of Mortgage Lenders in Canada

 What is a Mortgage Lender?

-A mortgage lender is any institution, bank, trust, credit union, corporation, syndicate or individual that provides a loan secured against a property.
-A mortgage lender has specific approval criteria that vary with their risk appetite.
+A mortgage lender is any institution, bank, trust, credit union, corporation, syndicate, or individual that provides a loan secured against a property.
+Mortgage lenders have specific approval criteria that vary with their risk appetite.
 The various types of mortgage lenders have different lending guidelines depending on how regulations apply to them.

 Lenders set the pricing, terms and conditions based on the risk they take.
 These risk factors in mortgages are measured by reviewing the applicant’s credit history, understanding their loan-to-value ratio, and calculating their debt-to-income ratio by confirming their income and employment.
 Prime lenders will additionally have the ability to protect themselves against default if the mortgage lending requires default insurance to be purchased from CMHC, Sagen (formerly Genworth), or Canada Guaranty (formerly AIG Canada).